 Professor Banu recently began working as Executive Director of Chittagong Research Institute for Children (CRICS) in Chittagong, Bangladesh.
 Prior to this, she headed the Department of Pediatric Surgery at Chittagong Medical College Hospital (CMCH) for 23 years, and was instrumental in founding the department.
-She has been previously awarded the Rowan Nicks Scholarship and the Stephan L. Gans International Traveling Fellowship.
-She has been an invited speaker and visiting professor in over 17 countries and continues to serve as a driving force in the expansion of children’s surgical care in Bangladesh.
+She has been awarded the Rowan Nicks Scholarship and the Stephan L. Gans International Traveling Fellowship.
+She continues to serve as a driving force in the expansion of children’s surgical care in Bangladesh.

 Marilyn Butler, MD